 Nearly 7,000 languages are spoken around the world.
 Up to 1,800 languages still likely need Bible translation to begin.

 Wycliffe Bible Translators USA celebrates 75 years as an organization.

-Less than 700 of the world’s 7,000+ languages have the complete Bible, with an additional 2,642 that have either the New Testament or different books.
-That totals more than 3,300 languages with some Scripture!
+Less than 700 of the world’s 7,000+ languages have the complete Bible.
+There are about 2,750 languages that have either the New Testament or different books.
+That's a combined total of more than 3,300 languages with some Scripture.
 But the work isn’t done yet!
-It’s estimated there are more than 1,600 languages that likely need Bible translation to begin.
+It’s estimated there are at least 2,000 languages* that likely need Bible translation to begin.
 And Wycliffe is working faster than ever to help reach them with the life‑changing message of the gospel.